Ksimi/Russia_in_out/README.md

 _The Great Circles dashboard map based on the idea of the [great-circle distances](https://en.wikipedia.org/wiki/Great-circle_distance) and is showing the border crossings with Russia as the great-circle sections* on the World map utilizing the [Leaflet](https://leafletjs.com/) library._

-<font size="1">_*The starting (for outgoing) or ending (for incoming) points for the great-circle sections are placed in the Russian capital, Moscow.
-This geographical simplification was made due to the facts that: a) No regional split of the Russian border crossings is openly available yet (as of Sep 2020). b) On average more than 50% of all incoming/outgoing air traffic finishes in/originates from Moscow._</font>
+###### _*The starting (for outgoing) or ending (for incoming) points for the great-circle sections are placed in the Russian capital, Moscow.
+This geographical simplification was made due to the facts that: a) No regional split of the Russian border crossings is openly available yet (as of Sep 2020). b) On average more than 50% of all incoming/outgoing air traffic finishes in/originates from Moscow._

 The Great Circles dashboard menu allows a user to select the following parameters:

 * Type of border crossing (into Russia, into Russia – by population, out of Russia, crossing balance)
 * Number of top countries for showing on the map/populating the top countries list
 * Date in quarterly increments
-* Map view with some pre-selected layers from the map provider list for Leaflet
+* Map view with some pre-selected layers from the [map provider list for Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)

 The map itself is **interactive on hover** and shows the detailed crossing stats per country.